poshaughnessy/web-bluetooth-parrot-drone/README.md

 NB.
 You can't just point to an IP address because Web Bluetooth requires HTTPS, if not serving from `localhost`.

-If you have trouble debugging in the standard Chrome version, try Chrome Canary (it worked better for me).
+If you wish to host a version somewhere, it will need to be over HTTPS and you will need the [Web Bluetooth flag enabled in the browser](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web#before-we-start) or to register your site for an [origin trial](https://github.com/jpchase/OriginTrials).

 It's currently configured for a "Travis" (Airborne Cargo) drone, but you can switch the type of mini drone to look for - see `DRONE_BLUETOOTH_NAME_PREFIX` at the top of app.js.

 ## Safety warning

-This code isn't bullet proof and the Web Bluetooth API is still pretty new.
-Please observe the usual caution as well as making sure you have a backup method of disabling the drone in the event of a bug!
+This code isn't bulletproof and the Web Bluetooth API is still pretty new.
+Please observe the usual caution with drone flying as well as making sure you have a backup method of disabling the drone in the event of a bug!
 (A technique I have used is to raise something like a strong piece of card up towards the drone from underneath.
 When it detects it has been touched, the drone should shut down automatically).

 ## Then...